 - Promote your new upload across all other videos

-You can read my post for YouTube tricks and tips and check out theses sites as well.
+You can read my post on YouTube tricks and tips and check out these sites as well.

 The Creator Hub is a destination for resources to help you make great videos, find your audience, and grow your channel.
 The Creator Academy has a vast catalog of tutorials to challenge and inspire your creativity.
-The lessons will give you the inside scoop on how to shoot and edit amazing videos, and make sure your viewers see them too.
+The lessons will give you the inside scoop on how to shoot and edit amazing videos.
 Also, they have a YouTube channel featuring tips and tricks.
-This is an excellent place to get well versed regarding all things YouTube channel development.
+This is an excellent place to learn about all things YouTube channel development.

 Tubular Insights (formerly ReelSEO) is a leading resource for analysis, tips, and trends for the online video and internet marketing industries.
-They offer expert advice, guidance, and commentary about the world of online video to guide internet marketers and video content producers towards best practices.
+They offer expert advice, guidance, and commentary about the world of online video to guide internet marketers and video content producers.

 Tubular Insights is the only company that tracks all video content cross-platform, all-device, and globally.
 They analyze over 2.5 billion videos and the viewing habits of more than 400 million consumers across 30+ platforms to produce actionable insights that result in winning online video strategies.
 Furthermore, they offer one of the most extensive blogs about video and YouTube topics and provide various guides.
 Lastly, you can search for the top video creators and publishers on YouTube, Facebook, and Instagram.

-YouTube isn’t just about reviews and unboxing videos; it’s the second largest search engine on the web behind Google.
-For instance, I often search and watch how-to videos anytime I want to know something.
-Like Google, appearing on the first page of search results is critical to attracting clicks and views.
-To achieve this requires sufficient knowledge of YouTube search engine optimization (SEO) factors to improve your video rank.
+YouTube isn’t just about unboxing videos; it’s the second largest search engine on the web behind Google.
+For instance, I often search and watch how-to videos anytime I want to know something about WordPress.
+Like Google, appearing on the first page of YouTube search results is critical to attracting clicks and views.
+To achieve this requires robust knowledge of YouTube SEO factors to improve your video rank.
 So far, I have done quite well to get many of my videos listed on the first and second pages of results.

-In general, it’s important to understand SEO in its entirety, and I recommend several SEO tutorials and courses here.
+It’s important to understand SEO in its entirety, not only on YouTube, and I recommend several SEO tutorials and courses here.
 Also, you can visit SEJ for their advanced guide to YouTube SEO.

-For YouTube SEO activities, I recommend the following:
+For YouTube SEO and keyword activities, I recommend the following:

 Google Keyword Planner is a tool that helps to build new Search Network campaigns or expand existing campaigns.
-It will help you to get keywords and ad group ideas, historical statistics, keywords trend, etc. See this post for Keyword Planner alternatives.
+You can research keywords and ad group ideas, historical statistics, keywords trend, and so on.
+See this post for Keyword Planner alternatives.

 SEMRush offers a keyword tool that is driven by its huge dataset of search data from 26 different countries.
-SEMRush results return keyword ideas, estimated search volume, estimated CPC, keyword difficulty score, and current ranking domains for a keyword.
+SEMRush results return keyword ideas, estimated search volume, estimated CPC, keyword difficulty score, and current rankings for a keyword.

 As you type into YouTube’s search engine, you see suggestions.
 These results indicate demand for these topics, for example, “how to increase sales.”
-I use this method a lot to brainstorm video ideas, create video titles, and for SEO tags.
+I use this method frequently to brainstorm video ideas, create video titles, and for SEO tags.

 Do you want to understand how your channel is doing through data and analysis?
 If yes, there are several routes to take.

-You can integrate your channel with Google Analytics to get a better understanding of visits to your actual channel page.
+You can integrate your channel with Google Analytics to get a better understanding of activities.
 This may be helpful if you use multiple Google products and want to share data across your linked accounts.